paulhw12/arduino-exhaust-controller/README.md

 # Exhaust Valve Control Script

 This Arduino-based script enables the control of exhaust valves using a single OEM button, offering a straightforward and efficient method for toggling the exhaust system between open and closed states.
-The script is uniquely designed for automotive enthusiasts looking to enhance their vehicle's exhaust sound with the press of a button, without the need for extensive modifications or multiple controls.
 It interfaces directly with the PCB of a remote fob button, eliminating the need for external relays.

 ## Features